Print friendly version

 There is a great leadership team on the ground and a very positive structure for this whole ministry.

-Joe Graham is the key person Bright Hope World deals with at this project.
+Graeme is the key person Bright Hope World deals with at this project.
 He was sent from a church in Japan.
-Joe is a New Zealander and his wife Jenny is Malaysian.
+He is a New Zealander, and his wife Lucy is Malaysian.
 They both completed degrees in Sociology from Canterbury University and attended City New Life Church in Christchurch.
 They have been involved with church planting for many years.

 Vision And Annual Strategy